 The Metropolitan Airports Commission just adopted the disastrous $15 minimum wage ordinance for an already ailing airline industry

-On Monday, October 19th the Metropolitan Airports Commission (MAC) approved an ordinance that will increase the hourly minimum wage for the Minneapolis-St. Paul International airport workers to $15 by 2022.
-According to the Minneapolis-St. Paul Business Journal,
+On Monday, October 19 the Metropolitan Airports Commission (MAC) approved an ordinance to increase the hourly minimum wage for the Minneapolis-St—Paul International Airport workers to $15 by 2022.

 The stepped increase to $15 begins Jan.
 1, when the airport’s hourly minimum will rise to $13.25.
 It goes to $14.25 on July 1 of next year before reaching $15 an hour on July 1, 2022.